GhostCode920/LifeStealSMP/README.md

 - Timer !
 So if he dies in lava before <timer>
     seconds after a hit, his ❤️ will be steal anyway.
-- Miner boost !
+- Ores boost !
 Why do we always need to mine 10 hours just to make our stuff ?
 We can get
    <boost> diamonds instead of 1 !
 Cool